 A few things I wish someone had told me when starting out:

-* Never settle for working with people that are anything less than excellent in their field of expertise.
+- Never settle for working with people who are anything less than excellent in their field of expertise.

 What are the online resources that you can’t live without?

-We’ve grown our own customer base hugely by trying to provide useful resources, so I will shamelessly plug a very important part of the GoSquared business: our marketing and design resources.
+We’ve grown our own customer base hugely by trying to provide useful resources, so I will shamelessly plug an important part of the GoSquared business: our marketing and design resources.

-Enough of the self promotion!
-Here’s some of my favorite sites and services:
+Enough of the self-promotion!
+Here are some of my favorite sites and services:

-* Slack has transformed how we communicate at GoSquared: https://engineering.gosquared.com/switching-from-campfire-to-slack
+- Slack, which transformed how we communicate at GoSquared